kosuha606/generator/README.md

-This is universal php generator what can generate different templates based on generator classes what you can create.
+This is universal php generator what can generate different templates based on generator classes what you may create.

 Installation
 ---